About the training:

 About the trainer:

 Jane has a degree in psychology and is certified as a dog trainer through the Certification Council of Professional Pet Dog Trainers and as a behaviour consultant through the International Association of Behavior Consultants and through the Association of Animal Behavior Professionals.
 These organizations require a minimum number of continuing education units be obtained to retain certification.
-She is also a and is a professional member of The Pet Professional Guild, an organization committed to force free training of animals.
+She is also a professional member of The Pet Professional Guild, an organization committed to force free training of animals and the Association of Professional Dog Trainers.

 Jane spent 17 years working for Customs Border Services and in joint teams with US Homeland Security and the RCMP.
 She spent a further 8 years working as an Animal Control Officer and Bylaw Enforcement Officer for large and small municipalities.